Surface Go: Hardware

 The Surface Go is the 4th addition to small Surface lineup featuring a full-body magnesium alloy construction.
-The Surface Go is aimed toward kids, students and schools.
+The Surface Go is aimed toward children, students and schools.

 The device features a fanless Intel Pentium Gold processor inside.

 For the first time, the device contains USB C port with power delivery, the first Surface device to support such port and a Surface Connect port.
 The front-facing camera contains an infrared sensor that supports login using Windows Hello.

 The detachable keyboard, which is sold separately, uses an 8-pin connection which is compatible with the newer model.

 Software

 Surface Go comes pre-installed with Windows 10 Home in S Mode and a 30-day trial of Office 365.
 With S Mode, users may only install software from Windows Store.
 S Mode of the OS can be upgraded to Windows 10 Home for free or Windows 10 Pro for a fee.

 Windows 10 comes pre-installed with Mail, Calendar, People, Xbox, Photos, Movies and TV, Groove, Office and Edge.
 The device also supports Windows Hello login using a biometric facial recognition.